 Other sources of chronic inflammation include:

-• exposure to harmful chemicals such as certain insecticides, herbicides and industrial chemicals,
+• exposure to harmful chemicals such as certain insecticides, herbicides or industrial chemicals

 More Reasons to Live Healthfully I believe that everyone should try to develop healthful habits.
-A healthful lifestyle can help you avoid many diseases and if you already have a disease, a healthful lifestyle can help you fight that disease and prolong your life.
+A healthful lifestyle can reduce chronic inflammation and help you to avoid many diseases, and if you already have a disease, a healthful lifestyle can help you fight that disease and prolong your life.
 You may correct a faulty habit and still develop a related disease years later.
 For example, if you stop smoking, you are still at risk for smoking-related cancers for the rest of your life, but one year after you stop smoking, your risk for a heart attack is no greater than that of a non-smoker.
 The same lifestyle factors that increase your risk for heart attacks also increase risk for strokes, dementia, diabetes and many other diseases.
-Any scientific breakthrough that helps to prevent heart attacks will probably help to prevent other diseases also.
+Any scientific breakthrough that helps to prevent one disease will probably help to prevent other diseases also.